 Travel Planning Resources That I Actually Use

 Please note: This page contains affiliate links.
-You won’t be paying a cent more for any of the services you choose, but the small affiliate commission I receive will help keep the content coming to you.
+You won’t be paying a cent more for any of the services you choose, but the small affiliate commission I receive in the event of a sale will help keep free content like this coming to you.
 Thanks!

 Scott’s Cheap Flights | The best travel email subscription ever.
 Get notifications whenever there are mistake fares or extreme sales on flights, right to your inbox.
 Scott– whoever you are, I don’t know you, but what would I do without you…

 The Flight Deal | My go-to flight sale site when I want to browse for places to go.
 They have an email subscription as well.

 Secret Flying | I’ll check out this flight deal site every once in a while.
 Very similar to The Flight Deal.
 It’s awesome because it allows you to filter by departing city, destination, or both, as well as your travel timeframe.